 When you are in the editing interface, you can view the content in your repository in three places:

 They represent three categories of Content Types that you can create (see Content Types).

 Content tree and the Content browser¶

-If you want to get an overview of the content currently in your website, go to the Content work mode and select the appropriate tab: Content structure or Media.
-A Browse option on the left lets you browse through all the Content of the respective category.
+If you want to get an overview of the content currently in your website, go to the Content work mode and select the appropriate tab: Content structure or Media library.
+A Content browse option on the left lets you browse through all the Content of the respective category.
 User accounts, which are also considered content in eZ Platform, you can view through the Admin Panel (see Users).

 During your work with eZ Platform you will often be asked to select content from the repository.
 This happens for example when you want to move or copy, a Content item, embed an image, link two Content items, etc. In such cases you will make use of the Content Browser.